FeelsDEX/feels/docs/001_instantaneous_fees.md

 We convert work to prices using marginal maps along the executed path: $\Pi_{in}(P)$ in input‑token units per unit of work (for fees) and $\Pi_{out}(P)$ in output‑token units per unit of work (for rebates).
 For segmented trades, contributions are computed per segment and split into uphill/downhill parts:

 $$\text{Total Work} = \sum_{i} W_i,\; W_i = V(P_{i+1}) - V(P_i),\; W_{\uparrow} = \sum_i \max(W_i,0),\; W_{\downarrow} = -\sum_i \min(W_i,0)$$

+## Routing Bound and Segmentation

+- Hub‑and‑spoke routing via FeelsSOL bounds token‑to‑token paths to at most two hops ($A \to \text{FeelsSOL} \to B$).
+Entry/exit is $\text{JitoSOL} \leftrightarrow \text{FeelsSOL}$, and FeelsSOL↔Position is a single hop.
+- “Segmented trades” refers to splitting a single hop into size‑based segments along the bonding curve; segmentation is independent of hop count.
+Large trades may use many segments even with 1–2 hops.

 ## Pool-Type Base Fees and Dynamic Components